 - Someone on the Novosti Kosmonavtiki forum suggested: ВКД (Внекорабельная Деятельность).

 - “Vykhod” has also been used in the NASA On-Orbit Reports (выход, plural выходы – literally “exits”).

-ESA and Zvezda had begun development work on a joint spacesuit called EVA SUIT 2000 in the early 1990s, but this was cancelled late in 1994 due to financial constraints on both sides.
+ESA and Zvezda had begun development work on a joint spacesuit called EVA SUIT 2000 in the early 1990s, but this was canceled late in 1994 due to financial constraints on both sides.
 In 1995, when the Shuttle-Mir and ISS programs were underway, Zvezda decided to modify its next batch of Orlan-DMA suits destined for Mir with various improvements.
 Orlan-M suits numbered 4, 5 and 6 were delivered to Mir in 1997 and used for 36 spacewalks.

 Zvezda and the U.S. manufacturer of NASA’s EMU suits, Hamilton-Sundstrand have also co-operated in ISS spacesuit development.
 Two Orlan suits were delivered to support training in the NASA hydrolab.
 The Orlan was also enabled so it could be used in the U.S. joint airlock, Quest, via a portable unit called the BSS-2M, БСС-2М; it is a suit control panel (БУС, BUS) and a bundle of hoses with electric cables.
 Parts from the U.S. EMU spacesuits can also be used in the Orlan-M, e.g. the headlamps and drinking water supply.